SuperElastix/SimpleElastix/README.md

 - Pre-configured parameter files that should serve as good starting points for new users.
 - The complete set of SimpleITK image processing algorithms.

-Elastix code can be found in the Code/Elastix directory.
+Elastix code is found in the [Code/Elastix](Code/Elastix) directory.
 Previously, using elastix and transformix on large datasets would incur a significant overhead, from scripting command line invocations and arguments to copying images and transform parameter files across folders.
 With SimpleElastix this complexity is easier to manage and more memory and disk I/O efficient.

 Let's look at some code.
 Say you need to compare the volume, mean intensity and standard deviation of (possibly multiple) anatomical structures across a population of images using an atlas segmentation.
 This is accomplished using the following lines of Python code: